 How to Store a Heated Blanket

-Avoid tight folding or placing heavy objects on top.
+Avoid vacuum-sealing or placing heavy items on top of the blanket.

 Tips to Extend the Life of Your Heated Blanket